fubarhouse/dvm/README.md

 Once you have this file, move it somewhere available to the `$PATH` variable.

-Run `dvm initialize` to get started.
+Run `dvm initialize` to get any dependencies you don't have.

-## Configuring

-To escape the dependencies of the sudo, there's one variable you may need to configure at the beginning of the `_SETVARS` function.
-Change the value to a directory which the default account has full read, write and executable access, otherwise the script may fail when changing to use the default versions.
-DVM can be used with sudo correctly even if this isn't set up properly.

-    echo \"export DVMLINKDIR='usr/local/bin'\" >> ~/.bash_profile;"

 ## Usage